Aain337/Java-basics/README.md

 # Java-basics
-Start learning java so this repo will be covering basics of java learned from book and chat gpt and some websites.
+Start learning java so this repo will be covering basics codes of java learned from book and chat gpt and some websites.